 Themes, which are the overall aesthetic of your site, are extremely important for solidifying your online brand’s appearance and identity.

 Kajabi gives users access to a library of high-quality themes that are fully customizable.
+Custom themes are also available.

 Each theme consists of a distinct grouping of layouts and elements unified under a common idea.